-What is the key government guidance on prosecuting corporations, if any?
+GOVERNMENT PROGRA GOVERNMENT PROGRAMS AND GUIDANCE What is the key government guidance on prosecuting corporations, if any?
 There is no formal government guidance on prosecuting corporations.
 After conducting a preliminary investigation, the public prosecutor has full discretion to decide whether or not to prosecute a corporation.
 This choice will generally depend on the results of the investigation and on the prioritization of prosecutions; however, no formal policy exists in this regard.
 Criminal proceedings against corporate entities, like proceedings against physical persons, are conducted in accordance with the BCCP.
 Does the government incentivize corporations to identify individuals?
 Generally, yes.
 Some provisions require corporations to designate a person who is assumed to be responsible for certain violations.
 Prosecutors generally take action against both individuals and corporations where possible.
-Does the government have a whistleblower program to incentivize whistleblowers? er although specific regimes exist in certain cases.
-However, Belgium will have to comply Last Updated November 11, 2020
+Does the government have a whistleblower program to incentivize whistleblowers?
+There is currently no general protection of whistleblowers under Belgian criminal law, although specific regimes exist in certain cases.
+However, Belgium will have to comply with the new European Union Whistle-Blower Protection Directive by December 2021.
+This new Directive introduces sanctions for retaliating against whistleblowers and protects them from liability related to reporting infringements under EU law.
+Last Updated November 11, 2020